 Toddler years is a period when kids learn fastest.
-At no other time ever in their life, they are going to replicate this speed and vigor for learning.
+At no other time ever in their life, they are going to replicate this speed and vigour for learning.
 But that should not make toddler confined to structured learning.
 Rather the contrary!

 Kids learn best while playing.
 Playful learning can deeply influence a child’s cognitive, physical and mental growth.
 Now imagine combing this form of learning with early, toddler years.

 What you get is an amazing opportunity to teach kids while they are growing at their best rates.
 So, pick from the below listed kids games and give your toddler a super learning boost while having fun!

 30 Tech-Free Toddler Games to Boost Your Kid’s Mind

 1. Simon Says

 This is one game every child loves.
 The versions and alterations are endless with this game.